christinab12/bone-cement-injection-planning/README.md

 ```
 python main.py --patient_dir ./patient01/ --fracture 22
 ```
 The patient directory must include a sub-directory with the fractured scan; this can be named arbitrarily but should include the chars 'ct' in it.
+Currently only nifti files are expected, so file should have ending ```.nii``` or ```nii.gz```.
 Additionally, the directory can also include scans of the pre-fractured, healthy, state and post-operative state (again the scans in these sub-directories must include 'ct' in them).
 The sub-directories are named with the date of the scan.
 Then the framework will include these in the analysis by adding either ``` --healthy ``` or ``` --post_op ``` as arguments when running main.
 An example of the structure is as follows:

 ```
 --patient01